zbw/qualle/README.md

 ``qualle train /path/to/train_data_file /path/to/output/model``

-It is also possible to use label calibration using the subthesauri of a thesaurus (such as the [STW](http://zbw.eu/stw/version/latest/about)) as categories (please read the paper for more explanations).
+It is also possible to use label calibration (comparison of predicted vs actual labels) using the subthesauri of a thesaurus (such as the [STW](http://zbw.eu/stw/version/latest/about)) as categories (please read the paper for more explanations).
 Consult the help (see above) for the required options.

 ### Evaluate